 The above list of rules can be extended further, but it already facilitates the detection of symmetries in simple associative expressions.
-This is illustrated in Figure 2, where $x_1$ and $x_3$ are symmetric, but the symmetry is not visible in the parse graph.
+This is illustrated in Figure 2, where x_1 and x_3 are symmetric, but the symmetry is not visible in the parse graph.
 With the proposed modifications the associative symmetry is preserved.
 Our system already implements this feature for '+' and '-' operations without parentheses, where we ignore the order in which the operations occur.

 Value Symmetry.
-We detect formula symmetries, that are determined by the occurrence of variables in constraints.
+Our work so far detects formula symmetries, that are determined by the occurrence of variables in constraints.
 However, value symmetries that occur between the actual domains of variables can also be significant.
-Ordering constraints for declared value symmetries are discussed in [14], and [15] describes an algorithm to detect and break value symmetries during search.
+Ordering constraints for declared value symmetries are discussed in [15], and [16] describes an algorithm to detect and break value symmetries during search.
 We discuss how our system may be extended to detect value symmetry.

-Value symmetry can arise from operators that control the value of a variable, e.g. the complement operation on binary variables: a' = 1 - a.
+Value symmetry can arise from operators that control the value of a variable, e.g. the complement operation on binary variables, i.e. a' = 1 - a.
 The mapping $a \leftrightarrow a'$ is known as a phase shift symmetry.
-In [1], the construction from [9] is modified to detect phase-shift symmetries in almost all cases.
-For the non-binary case, such symmetries may arise in problems with a cyclic nature, e.g., scheduling problems.
+The construction from [10] does not always account for phase-shift symmetries, but [1] proposes an improvement that detects phase-shift symmetries in almost all cases.
+For the non-binary case, such symmetries may arise in problems with a cyclic nature, for example, scheduling problems.
 Any scheduling solution for {Monday, Tuesday, Wednesday} can often be shifted to {Tuesday, Wednesday, Thursday}.
 Such shifts can also be described by an operator - if a variable's domain is a cyclic group modulo 4, we can say a'' = (a+1)%4.
 Intuitively, the graph construction to represent a cyclic group of values is a cycle of vertices.
-However, if the domain size is > 2, this will result in spurious symmetries if all vertices are given the same color.
+However, if the domain size is > 2, this will result in spurious symmetries if all vertices are given the same color, since a'' can map to (b'')'', and so on.
 Each vertex in the cycle must be given a different color for this construction to work.
+This allows cyclic symmetries to be detected.
+The SBPs we use may need to be modified for this case, and our ongoing work is focused on proving correctness in SBP construction.

-However, this prevents the detection of symmetries between values in the domain of the same variable.
+Giving each value in a variable's domain a different color prevents the detection of value symmetries between values in the domain of the same variable.
 A set of constraints satisfied when a = 0 may also be satisfied when a = 2.
-This type of symmetry-detection is addressed in [15].
+This type of symmetry-detection is addressed in [16].
 Adapting our techniques to detect such symmetries is more difficult, since it may require the enumeration of variable and constraint values in the graph, resulting in very large and complex graphs.
 Another focus of our current work is developing efficient graph constructions for this case.